openproceedings/pelican_figshare_pdf/README.md

 only the author who owns the API credentials will be listed
 * uploads PDF
 * writes figshare ID and DOI to json file in the `content/` folder names `article-slug-figshare.json`
+* creates a `bibtex` file which includes the DOI and URL from FigShare
-* json also includes a field `publish=False`
+* json also includes a field `update=False`
-* next run, it updates the PDF with a new version only if `publish=True`, this way we do not trigger updates on every run
+* next run, it updates the PDF with a new version only if `update=True`, this way we do not trigger updates on every run